 One of twelve children born to John Alexander and Cynthia (Leathers) Spence, Krat Cecil Spence was born in White County, Illinois on February 12, 1872.
 His education occurred at the Northern Indiana School and after a period of studying law was admitted to the Illinois bar.
 Little is known of Spence's early life in Illinois, and by July 1895 he had relocated to Bloomfield, Stoddard County, Missouri.

-Following his resettlement Spence established a law practice in Bloomfield and around 1900 was elected as Prosecuting Attorney for Stoddard County.
+Following his resettlement, Spence established a law practice in Bloomfield and around 1900 won election as Prosecuting Attorney for Stoddard County.
 He would serve four years in that post and in 1904 received the Democratic nomination for state representative.
-In November of that year Spence would defeat Republican nominee Ralph Bailey by a vote of 2,271 to 2,095 and took his seat at the start of the 1905-06 session.
+In November of that year, Spence would defeat Republican nominee Ralph Bailey by a vote of 2,271 to 2,095 and took his seat at the start of the 1905-06 session.

 Krat Cecil Spence died at age 51 in Bloomfield, Missouri on September 5, 1923.
 He had married sometime prior to his death to Ms. Fannye E. Lockhart (1878-1959), who would later remarry to Dr. Tolman W. Cotton.
 Both Spence and his wife were interred at the Bloomfield Cemetery.

 Portrait from the 1909-10 Official Manual of Missouri.